-It was statutorily available in this State on the date of the transaction. a.

-b.
-It could be applicable to the item being purchased.

-It is reasonable for the purchaser's type of business.

-c.
-Obtains other information to establish the transaction was not subject to tax.

-(2) Fraud. - The relief from liability under this section does not apply to a seller who does any of the following:

-Fraudulently fails to collect tax.
-(1)

-(2) Solicits purchasers to participate in the unlawful claim of an exemption.

-Accepts an exemption certificate when the purchaser claims an entity-based (3) exemption when the subject of the transaction sought to be covered by the exemption certificate is received by the purchaser at a location operated by the seller, and the claimed exemption is not available in this State.

-Had knowledge or had reason to know at the time information was provided (4) relating to the exemption claimed that the information was materially false.

-(5) Knowingly participated in activity intended to purposefully evade tax properly due on the transaction.

-Purchaser's Liability. - A purchaser who does not resell an item purchased under a (d) certificate of exemption is liable for any tax subsequently determined to be due on the sale.

-Renewal of Information. - The Secretary may not require a seller to renew a blanket certificate or to update exemption certificate information or data elements when there is a recurring business relationship between the buyer and seller.
+- Obtains a fully completed certificate of exemption from the purchaser provided in good faith.
+The certificate is provided in good faith if it claims an exemption that meets all of the following conditions: - a.
+It was statutorily available in this State on the date of the transaction. - b.
+It could be applicable to the item being purchased. - c.
+It is reasonable for the purchaser's type of business. - (2) Obtains other information to establish the transaction was not subject to tax. - (c) Fraud.
+The relief from liability under this section does not apply to a seller who does any of the following: - (1) Fraudulently fails to collect tax. - (2) Solicits purchasers to participate in the unlawful claim of an exemption. - (3) Accepts an exemption certificate when the purchaser claims an entity-based exemption when the subject of the transaction sought to be covered by the exemption certificate is received by the purchaser at a location operated by the seller, and the claimed exemption is not available in this State. - (4) Had knowledge or had reason to know at the time information was provided relating to the exemption claimed that the information was materially false. - (5) Knowingly participated in activity intended to purposefully evade tax properly due on the transaction. - (d) Purchaser's Liability.
+A purchaser who does not resell an item purchased under a certificate of exemption is liable for any tax subsequently determined to be due on the sale. - (e) Renewal of Information.
+The Secretary may not require a seller to renew a blanket certificate or to update exemption certificate information or data elements when there is a recurring business relationship between the buyer and seller.
 For purposes of this section, a recurring business relationship exists when a period of no more than 12 months elapses between sales transactions."